 The board must manage shareholders’ expectations and should seek to understand the motivations behind shareholder voting decisions.

-Tavistock encourages positive two-way communication with both its institutional and private investors.
-Both the Chairman and the Chief Executive talk regularly with the Group’s major shareholders and ensure that their views are communicated fully to the Board.
+The Executive Directors meet regularly with the Company’s major shareholders and ensure that the views expressed by them are communicated fully to the Board.